 Teriparatide (Forteo) is self-injected into the skin.
 Because long-term safety is not yet established, it is only FDA-approved for 24 months of use.
-It reduces spine fractures in women with known osteoporosis, but reduction of hip fracture risk is currently unproven.
+It reduces spine fractures in women with known osteoporosis, and evidence also exists that it reduces hip fractures.

 Who Should Take Forteo?

-Forteo is not used to prevent osteoporosis or to treat mild osteoporosis.
+Forteo is not used to prevent osteoporosis or to treat mild cases.

 Forteo's side effects may include:

 Other side effects are also possible.
 Tell your doctor if you think Forteo is having a bad effect on your well-being.